 I briefly mentioned above the idea of working through an avoidance hierarchy.
 Avoidance behavior is a huge part of what causes anxiety.
 When someone avoids something they need to complete due to anxiety, their anxiety will snowball over time.

-Common examples of avoidance behavior include avoiding:
+Common examples of such behavior include avoiding:

 - Making phone calls

-- Getting started on a task that feels intimidating (which could be anything from writing an essay, to completing an annual review for work, to choosing a new dishwasher when the current one has broken)
+- Getting started on a task that feels intimidating (which could be anything from writing an essay to completing an annual review for work to choosing a new dishwasher when the current one has broken)

 - Repairing mistakes